Can anything save Sears?

-Figuratively, who is Sears?
+Who is Sears and who is saving Sears?
 What IS the Sears brand?
-What do they represent?
-Where do we place them in terms of their brand and when do we think of them in terms of a destination?
+What does it represent?
+Where do we place the Sears brand and do we ever think of it as a destination?
 These are brand questions because they reflect back on the personality of the brand.
 Is saving Sears even a thought?

 If a brand can be seen as a human being, then it has attributes, weaknesses, characteristics and personality.

-Sears is a case study in branding failure.
-Sears has built its business at the expense of its brand for far too long.
-It did not define the Sears brand in terms of the changing customer, or if it did, it did not reflect that understanding in their stores, merchandising or locations.
+Sears represents a case study in branding failure.
+It has built its business at the expense of its brand for far too long.
+It did not define the Sears brand in terms of the changing customer.
+Or if it did, it did not reflect that understanding in their stores, merchandising or locations.

-Shoppers have changed but Sears has not (there has been no effort at saving Sears in the marketing and Operations) and its branding failure is evident in everything including sales.
-The Blue Team is a strategy, not a tactic, which means Sears is in big trouble.
-It could be saved (and we have plenty of ideas as to how to do that), but to all appearances, it is a floundering giant.
-(You can read a detailed study of the retail market here)
+Shoppers have changed but Sears has not.
+Which is why it recently filed for bankruptcy.
+There was no effort at saving Sears in marketing and operations.
+Its branding failure is evident in everything, including sales.
+Sears could be saved (and we have plenty of ideas as to how to do that), but to all appearances, it is a floundering giant.
+(You can read a detailed study of the retail market here.)

-What Happened To Sears and is anyone saving Sears today?
+What happened and is anyone saving Sears today?

-When we state Sears invested too heavily in the business and were lax about the brand, we know we are open to some intense criticism.
-But success, when taken for granted (as Sears enjoyed for decades), can cause a company to mistake current success as a given or a sign they are headed for long-term success.
+When stating Sears invests too heavily in the business and are lax about the brand, we know we are open to some intense criticism.
+But success, when taken for granted (as Sears enjoyed for decades), can cause a company to mistake current success as a given or a sign they are headed for long-term rewards.

 Consider how the Sears business environment has changed over the years and how the customer has changed.

-Sears used to have a large segment of the automotive repair business.
-Today, customers rely more heavily on dealerships for warranty maintenance and, much to the displeasure of the Sears auto repair shops, cars have become more reliable.
+Sears once owned a large segment of the automotive repair business.
+Today, customers rely more heavily on dealerships for warranty maintenance.
+And, much to the displeasure of the Sears auto repair shops, cars have become more reliable.
 They no longer require tune-ups and they seem to run for 100K miles without a problem.
 Even an oil change no longer drives the repair business.
 The Jiffy Lubes of the world have seen to that.

 Sears also used to be a main source of tires sales.
 No more.
 Saving Sears means rekindling its profit centers by making them different and better.
 Today, Goodyear, Firestone and discount retailers own that market and use their own retail locations to sell tires.
 They do it better and cheaper.